 CPHY Short Volume

-F/m Compoundr High Yield Bond ETF (CPHY) operates in the Financial Services sector, specifically the Asset Management - Bonds industry, with a market capitalization near $2.0M, listed on NASDAQ, carrying a beta of 0.16 to the broader market.
-The index is designed to offer exposure consistent with the total return of high-yield corporate bonds, without receiving and reinvesting dividend income, by investing in ETFs. public since 2025-08-12.
+F/m Compoundr High Yield Bond ETF (CPHY) operates in the Financial Services sector, specifically the Asset Management - Bonds industry, with a market capitalization near $2.1M, listed on NASDAQ, carrying a beta of 0.15 to the broader market.
+The fund's core objective is to mirror the total return generated by high-yield corporate bonds. public since 2025-08-12.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.